 CCC Campground

-The CCC Campground is a rustic campground in the Badlands that offers a classic camping experience.
-It features 38 campsites with picnic tables, fire rings, and grills.
-The campground also includes a trailhead for the Maah Daah Hey Trail and the Long X Trail and is within walking distance of the Little Missouri River.
-Recent renovations greatly enhance the recreation experience and opportunities.
+The CCC Campground in the Badlands offers a rustic camping experience.
+There are 38 campsites, each equipped with picnic tables, fire rings, and grills.
+The campground serves as a trailhead for both the Maah Daah Hey Trail, Long X Trail, and Sunset Trail Loop, and it is just a short walk from the Little Missouri River.

 Click an image to view the photo gallery in full-screen size and read the descriptive captions.